dom-j/GCP-Microservice-DeploymentonKubernetes/README.md

 ### 4.3.
 Step 3: Dockerfile and the docker image

-- Create an Artifact Registry repository in GCP and push the Docker image to the registry (I didn't use Terraform for this step at this time, but feel free to do so)
+- Create an Artifact Registry repository in GCP and push the Docker image to the registry.
+  - **main.tf** - Terraform configuration for creating the Artifact Registry repository
   - **Dockerfile:** Configuration for building the Docker image
 - Run `gcloud auth configure-docker` to authenticate Docker to the Artifact Registry
 - Run `docker build -t [HOSTNAME]/[PROJECT-ID]/[REPOSITORY]/[IMAGE]:[TAG] .` to build and tag the Docker image